[This captures the heart of the

 The (street samurai/solo/awesome fighting machine/whatever) proceeds

 quietly down the corridor of the corporate building.
-She encounters
+She

 three fairly competent security guards.
-She defeats them but is
+She defeats them but

 badly injured in the process.
 [Neuromancer]